spencergibb/halfpipe/README.md

 -----
 To run the examples:

-Java cmd line: `thirtytwo.degrees.halfpipe.scalaexample.ExampleScalaApp server config.yml`
+Java cmd line: `example/target/halfpipe-example server example_config.yml`

 Scala cmd line: `thirtytwo.degrees.halfpipe.scalaexample.ExampleScalaApp server config.yml`

-- 'server' runs the tomcat server
+- 'server' runs the jetty server
 - empty args runs the interactive shell with custom commands loaded
 - in the examples try with 'hello' as the argument
-- you can also run the examples using your ide as a normal web project
-- TODO: mvn install, the try mvn archetype:generate -Dfilter=halfpipe-archetype-java